PROJECT UPDATE: June 2021

 What is the authority of the working group?

-The working group does not have an approving role for the new local growth plan.
+The working group does not have an approving role for the new local area plan.
 Rather, it serves as an advisory group, representing a cross-section of opinions and interests, to assist in setting policy direction for the new local area plan.
 The City project team will try and accommodate the direction of the working group whenever possible, but City policy, budgetary, and technical considerations will also be factored into the decision-making process and the final outcome will include a balance of community input, technical and policy feasibility and market viability.

 What are The City’s expectations of working group members?